InnovateUKGitHub/ansible-selinuxaudit/README.md

 running inside a docker container (it is assumed ansible is used during build phase).

-* auditd_allow_reload
+* auditd_allow_restart

-If set to False, a reload of auditd wont happen on change.
+If set to False, a restart of auditd wont happen on change.
 This can help with troubleshooting.
-You'll need to manually reload auditd if you want to apply the changed configuration.
+You'll need to manually restart auditd if you want to apply the changed configuration.
 Defaults to the same value as ``auditd_manage_service``.

 * auditd